No-Bake Chocolate Chip Cookie Pie {made with Chips Ahoy!}

 Making No-Bake Chocolate Chip Cookie Pie image

-Then stick the pie in the refrigerator and wait for at least 8 hours or overnight. {Okay, that waiting part might actually be hard.} The cookies get all soft and smooshy with the Cool whip, which ends up being oh soooooo good.
+Then cover and stick the pie in the refrigerator and chill for at least 8 hours or overnight.
+(Okay I'll admit, this waiting part of the recipe might actually be hard.)
+As the pie chills, the cookies get all soft and smooshy with the Cool whip, which ends up being oh-soooooo totally good.

 Who knew four simple ingredients put together to get all smooshy in a pie would be so good?

-Well, apparently the 'friend' who put it in the Carolina Blessings: Recipes from Friends of the Children's Home Society of North Carolina cookbook.
-Thank you, 'friend!'
-I'm so glad I added this cookbook to my collection.
+Well, apparently the "friend" who put it in the Carolina Blessings: Recipes from Friends of the Children's Home Society of North Carolina cookbook.
+Thank you, "friend!" -- I'm so glad I added this cookbook to my collection so I could enjoy and share this delicious Chocolate Chip Cookie Pie recipe.

 Thank you for stopping by The Kitchen is My Playground.
 We'd love to have you back soon!